glotzerlab/signac-docs/docs/source/flow-project.rst

 We can define both :py:meth:`~flow.FlowProject.pre` and :py:meth:`~flow.FlowProject.post` conditions, which allow us to define arbitrary workflows as a `directed acyclic graph <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`__.
 A operation is only executed if **all** preconditions are met, and at *at least one* postcondition is not met.
-These are added above a `~flow.FlowProject.operation` decorator.
+These are added above a :attr:`~flow.FlowProject.operation` decorator.
 Using these decorators before declaring a function an operation is an error.

 .. tip::